scottcrossen/PersonalSite/project/source/assets/projects/personal-site.md

 This allowed for raw texts to include import statements within them.
 This loader would recurse through the files and handle them according to user-defined options.

-Finally, This site is hosted on AWS and uses the S3 and Route53 services.
+Finally, This site was originally hosted on AWS using the S3 and Route53 services, but I've since migrated all my projects to Google Cloud and Google Domains and am using the equivalent services on this platform instead.

 ## More details